I’m a HUGE fan of family traditions. I truly think traditions help families connect and ensure kids have positive memories from their childhood.

 - snowflake sprinkles

-A special thanks to Vaseline for inspiring our new Winter family tradition.
+A special thanks to Vaseline for inspiring our new, delicious Winter family tradition.
 While the kids were warming their hands and bellies with their Snowman Soup, I was pampering my cold, dry hands with some Vaseline Intensive Care Advanced Repair Lotion.

 Just click on one of the social sharing buttons at the top or bottom of the post to share on social media.
 I’d really appreciate it!